Greece Moments Greece Moments

 Chora and the castle in the evening

 The main entrance is on the west side of the castle, directly below the church of Panagia tou Kastrou.
 You enter the castle interior through the vaulted corridor below the church, on the walls of which the history of the complex is described in detail.
-Then you explore the terrain, which unfortunately looks quite desolate.
+From there you can explore the grounds, which unfortunately look quite desolate.

 Astypalea Griechenland Eingang Kastro Chora